 2. Photocopies of I-94 stamp (Arrival/Departure Record) listing your status and the day you must depart the United States.
 If the USCIS denies your application, be prepared to leave the United States when your current status expires.

-3. Your new original I-20 form from Tampa Language Center, signed on the bottom of page 1.
+3. A copy of your I-20 form from Tampa Language Center, signed on the bottom of page 1.

 4. Copies of financial documents.

 5. Photocopy of your passport identification page- do not send your passport to the USCIS.

 6. A bank check, money order, or personal check payable to U.S. Citizenship and Immigration Services for the required $370 fee.
 The USCIS does not accept cash.
 This fee includes any dependents that are changing status with you.
 Proof of SEVIS fee payment of $200.
 This fee can be paid on-line by completing Form I-901 at https://www.fmjfee.com

 7. A letter explaining why you are requesting the change of status.
 This is extremely important!
 Your letter should clearly explain your current status, your plans to study at Tampa Language Center, and your long-term plans as well.
 Keep in mind that F-1 status is a NON-IMMIGRANT classification.
 This means that you must indicate, and in certain cases, may be required to document that you continue to maintain ties to your home country-whether in the form of residence, an expected job offer, or continuing family ties.
 It is not unusual for the USCIS to request documentation regarding your ties to your home country, but you should be prepared to provide such documentation.
 Your letter must include the following information if your are requesting a change of status:H-1-